usc-isi-i2/linked-maps/README.md

 ### Citing

-If you would like to cite the this work in a paper or presentation, the following is recommended (BibTeX entry):
+If you would like to cite this work in a paper or a presentation, the following is recommended (`BibTeX` entry):
 ```
 @inproceedings{shbita2020building,
   title={Building Linked Spatio-Temporal Data from Vectorized Historical Maps},
-  author={Shbita, Basel and Knoblock, Craig A and Duan, WeiWei and Chiang, Yao-Yi and Uhl, Johannes H and Leyk Stefan},
+  author={Shbita, Basel and Knoblock, Craig A and Duan, WeiWei and Chiang, Yao-Yi and Uhl, Johannes H and Leyk, Stefan},
   booktitle={Extended Semantic Web Conference},
   pages={},
   year={2020},